Dante Martin

-Dante Martin (born March 3, 2001) is an American professional wrestler currently signed to All Elite Wrestling (AEW).
-He performs alongside his older brother Darius Martin as part of the tag team Top Flight.
+Dante Martin (born March 3, 2001) is an American professional wrestler.
+He is signed to All Elite Wrestling (AEW), where he is a member of Sky Flight and its sub-group Top Flight.
+He also appears for AEW's sister promotion Ring of Honor (ROH).

+Early life

+Dante Martin was born on March 3, 2001, in St. Paul, Minnesota.
+He has an older brother, Darius Martin, who's also a wrestler, signed to All Elite Wrestling (AEW).

 Professional wrestling career

-Independent circuit (2016–2020)
+Independent circuit (2016–Present)

-Dante Martin along with his brother Darius received his training from The Academy: School Of Professional Wrestling in Minnesota by Ken Anderson and they made their professional wrestling debut in 2016 as the tag team Top Flight.
+Dante Martin, along with his brother Darius, received his training from The Academy: School Of Professional Wrestling in Minnesota by Ken Anderson and they made their professional wrestling debut in 2016 as the tag team "Top Flight".